 Margaret Chase Smith Award Recipients:

-2024 - Mr. Johnnie Jones.
-Jones, civil rights activist/attorney
+2024 - Mr. Johnnie Jones, civil rights activist/attorney

 2023 - Ms. Laura Wooten, longest-serving poll worker in American history